SilverCrow2323/muOS-Void-Desk/README.md

 ---

-## 🗺️ Roadmap

-VoidDesk is under active, genuinely relentless development.
-Core functionality is stable and in daily use; the visual layer is being reworked screen by screen, and several larger features are in progress:

-- **v10.0.0** — Nexus 3D planetarium menu *(current)*
-- **v10.1.0** — Enhanced package installer with dependency resolution
-- **v10.2.0** — App drawer redesign
-- **v10.3.0** — Deeper networking detail views

-See [`ROADMAP.md`](ROADMAP.md) for the current state of things in detail.

----

 ## ⚖️ Credits & Philosophy

 **Part of the SPDW Factory ecosystem** — built alongside `VoidCast` (IPTV/PVR) and `VoidDiag` (zero-dependency diagnostics), somewhere in the ß universe.